-Our community consists of just over 200 sisters, most of whom live at Saint Benedict’s Monastery in St. Joseph, Minn., or Saint Scholastica Convent, the retirement and assisted living facility for our elderly and infirm sisters, in St. Cloud, Minn.
+Our community consists of just under 200 sisters, most of whom live at Saint Benedict’s Monastery in St. Joseph, Minn., or Saint Scholastica Convent, the retirement and assisted living facility for our elderly and infirm sisters, in St. Cloud, Minn.

 For the major portion of our 160-year history, we have served in the fields of education and health care.
 Within the past 50 years, our service has expanded into a variety of other works, such as pastoral ministry, spiritual ministries (retreats, spiritual direction, adult formation), social justice work, research and writing, the arts and liturgical renewal.

 Throughout our history, we have sought to cultivate the full development of human persons by integrating spirituality, intellectual development and the arts.
 This integration of beauty, the love of learning and the desire for God is evident from our earliest days in Minnesota, despite harsh pioneer conditions and a number of setbacks in answering the call to serve the Catholic immigrant families of Central Minnesota.